AdobeDocs/workfront.en/help/quicksilver/planning/records/delete-records.md

 {{planning-important-intro}}

 You can delete records that are no longer relevant in Adobe Workfront Planning. <span class="preview">You can recover deleted records for 30 days after they were deleted.
-For information on recovering deleted records, see [Recover deleted records from Recently Deleted](/help/quicksilver/planning/records/recover-deleted-record-from-recently-deleted-area.md). </span>
+For information about recovering deleted records, see [Recover deleted records](/help/quicksilver/planning/records/restore-deleted-records.md). </span>

 ## Access requirements